Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 The "model" encapsulates all of the data and the behavior.
 It defines the full set of possible interactions with, or actions on, the data.
 It is generally embodied as a code module (a.k.a., a library, a package).
 Thus, the primary user user for a model is generally a programmer, and the interface is an [application programmers' interface (API)](https://en.wikipedia.org/wiki/API).

-#### It is a model in the sense of "simulation".
-It is a functional model.
+The model is a functional entity in the sense of a "simulation".
+The model can be considered a type of organism, though generally a very simple organism.
+It will generally also include a structural ("Dead Man") entity: the ***data*** model.

+#### Functional model: a simulation

+The model owns, encapsulates, protects, provides access to, all data.
+The model provides all behaviors that affect the internal state of the model, and which provide services to the "outside world".

+The behavior requests are generally referred to as [methods](https://en.wikipedia.org/wiki/Method_(computer_programming)), which is short for "method by which some action is accomplished".
+We might also consider a method as a form of vital behavior that impacts some particular outcomes.

 The model defines:

-1. Under what conditions (previous behavior, request parameters, etc.) a particular behavior can be requested.
+1. Under what conditions (previous behaviors, request parameters, etc.) a particular behavior can be requested.

 2. The effect on the application state/environment if the request succeeds (or does not).